zoolok/php-robohash/readme.md

 php-robohash
 ============

 PHP implementation of [Robohash](https://github.com/e1ven/Robohash).
-Uses ImageMagick (or GD as fallback) to process the images.
-Also query string compatible with original  [Robohash](http://robohash.org).
+Uses ImageMagick or GD as fallback (via intervention/image) to process the images.
+Only basic functionality, image caching and request processing is up to you.

 ## Install ##